christinehc/ccs_tool_workflow/README.md

 # Installation

-First, install conda environment.
+First, install the main conda environment (`idpp`).
 Mamba is preferred, but conda can be used as well (but will be slower).

 `conda env create -f environment.yml`